saakethmm/hackauton-crate-segmentation/README.md

 # Interpretable Medical Image Transformers using CRATE
-This repository is the for HackAuton Submission by Saaketh Medepalli, Hemit Shah and Sai Koushik Guntakanti
+This repository is the for HackAuton Submission by Saaketh Medepalli, Hemit Shah and Sai Koushik Guntakanti.
+The model this project is based on can be found here: https://github.com/Ma-Lab-Berkeley/CRATE

 ## Presentation
 [Slides](AutonHack_Presentation.pdf)